menghsuanhsieh/tangential-wasserstein-projection/README.md

 Overview
 --------

-The code in this repository constructs the results, plots, and tables found in the accompanying paper, available at LINK.
+The code in this repository constructs the results, plots, and tables found in the accompanying paper, available at https://arxiv.org/abs/2207.14727.

 Data Availability and Provenance Statements